Pelagicore/pelux.io/roadmap.md

 ## Milestones

-The PELUX project targets to provide biannual releases.
-The first target being September 2017.
+The PELUX project aims to provide biannual releases.
+The first target being in Autumn 2017.

 ### PELUX 1.0 [<del>September</del> <ins>November</ins> 2017]
  - Derived from poky